vieirasousa/ifd-tech-ch/README.md

 Information about the environment needed to run this project, the components, the architecture and decisions made can be found on a separated doc, [architecture.md](https://github.com/vieirasousa/ifd-tech-ch/blob/main/architecture.md "About the architecture for this project").

 As for the data analysis requirements, the script can be found on the *./analysis/* folder, and the required libraries for it are on the root *requirements.txt* file.

 -------------------------------------------------------------------------
 ## How-to

 Follow the steps below in order to run this pipeline.
-It is assumed you already have in place your ssh credentials on Github:
+It is assumed you already have created your ssh credentials and our public ssh key is registered on Github, but in case you don't, follow [this documentation](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account).

 1. In the cloud provider of your choice, create a Databricks instance and Workspace, with Data Warehouse, Unit Catalog capabilities and a pre-created usable Job Cluster.